Limits of Equi-Affine Equi-Distant Loci of Planar Convex Domains with Two Non-Parallel Asymptotes: Abstract

 \section{Abstract}

-In this note we discuss the novel approach to define equi-affine invariants starting from tropical geometry, where one averages over the space of tropical structures of fixed co-volume.
-Applied to the tropical distance series, this gives a family of equi-affine invariant functions associated with convex domains which are expected to satisfy a number of remarkable properties.
-The present note contains a conjecture about the limit structure of corresponding level sets in the compact case, as well as the proof of an analogue of this conjecture for unbounded domains with two non-parallel asymptotes.
-In addition, we carry out an explicit computation for the arithmetic mean value at center of the unit disk.
+In this note, we introduce equi-affine invariants by averaging over the space of tropical structures of fixed covolume.
+Applied to the tropical distance series, this construction produces a family of equi-affine invariant functions associated with convex domains which are expected to satisfy a number of remarkable properties.
+We conjecture a limiting description of the associated level sets in the compact case, and we prove an analogue of this statement for unbounded domains with two non-parallel asymptotes.
+In addition, we give an explicit formula for the arithmetic mean value at the center of the unit disk.